underHA/xdhacks-la-2020/README.md

 # What we learned

-- Music can affect not just a person’s mental health, but also their physical health to a great extent.
+- Music can affect not just a person’s mental health, but also their physical health to a great extent
-- Interdisciplinary collaborations are essential to completing tasks on time.
+- Interdisciplinary collaborations are essential to completing tasks on time
-- Information privacy is especially important to users regarding mental health.
+- Information privacy is especially important to users regarding mental health
-- Gamification is an effective method to retain engagement.
+- Gamification is an effective method to retain engagement

 # What's next